Approximation of the Mumford-Shah Functional by Phase Fields of Bounded Variation: Introduction

-In this way the phase field variable $v$ can have jumps, which is exploited in the proof of Proposition~\ref{limsupInequality}, where we construct the recovery sequence for our $\Gamma$-convergence result.
+In this way the phase field variable $v$ can have jumps, which is exploited in the proof of the $\limsup$-inequality (see Proposition~\ref{limsupInequality}), when constructing the recovery sequence for the $\Gamma$\nobreakdash-convergence result.
 Moreover, we expect from this fact that the phase fields become somewhat sharper than the ones obtained from \eqref{AmbrosioTortorelli}.
-We approve this expectation with some numerical computations.
+We approve this expectation with some numerical computations in the context of image segmentation.
+The application of this theory to fracture mechanics remains for future work, which includes the studying the convergence behaviour of a time-discrete evolution as it was done -- and is still ongoing -- for the classical approach of Ambrosio and Tortorelli.
+For more details on this topic we refer to \cite{Gia2005,AlmBelNeg2018,AlmBel2018,Neg2014,Neg2019,KneNeg2017,AlmNeg2020}.

-The paper is structured as follows: In Section~\ref{sec:main-result} we only formulate our main results.
-Some preliminaries recalling the necessary technical issues are given in Section~\ref{preliminaries}.
+The paper is structured as follows: In Section~\ref{preliminaries} we start with some preliminaries recalling the necessary technical issues.
 For the versed reader this section might be skipped or only used as a reference text.
-In Section~\ref{proof} the proof of our main result is presented, and in Section~\ref{numerics} we provide some brief numerical comparison of our new model and the classical Ambrosio-Tortorelli approximation.
+In Section~\ref{sec:main-result} we formulate our main result, Theorem~\ref{mainTheorem}, from which we directly infer all other necessary theorems and corollaries.
+Section~\ref{proof} is then dedicated to the proof of Theorem~\ref{mainTheorem} and in Section~\ref{numerics} we provide some numerical comparison of our new model and the classical Ambrosio-Tortorelli approximation.